AU2420009/InventoryManagementSys_CSE250/README.md

-# CSE250_Project
+# Inventory Management System (CSE250 Project)
-Inventory management system with MariaDB and JS.
+Inventory management system with MariaDB and NodeJS backend.
 This is a project for CSE250 Database Management Systems.